 The Chicago Mercantile Exchange, or the CME, was launched in 1898 as the Chicago Butter and Egg Board.
 Initially, the exchange allowed traders to buy stocks in commodities like pork and other agricultural products.

-Furthermore, their first futures contract included frozen pork bellies.
 In 1969, they began adding financial products to their futures contracts.
 These include currency, bonds, and interest rates.
+Furthermore, their first futures contract had frozen pork bellies.

 Moreover, it was one of the first financial exchanges to become a publicly-traded company in 2000.
 Before, exchanges were private-owned member-based companies.